abisummers/abisummers.github.io/src/pages/articles/learning-french.md

 In April 2023 I started the [Lingoda Sprint](https://sprint.lingoda.com/6DMb2R) (referral link).
 One of the big selling points is that if you complete the sprint, you get either money back, or credit added to your account.

-Over two months, I did 15 lessons a month.
+Over two months, I did 15 lessons per month.
 It was intense, it's a lesson pretty much every other day on top of full time work, but I'm so pleased I did it.
 They have a super sprint which is 30 lessons per month - which is one every day.
-You can't do multiple on the same day if you want to get the reward at the end.
+There are rules to the sprint like you can't do multiple on the same day if you want to get the reward at the end.

 I was on holiday while doing the sprint, so I ended up standing at the side of a road in the middle of a field to do the classes from my phone - the wifi in the house we were staying in was not good enough for me to connect.
 I wanted to complete the sprint in order to get the reward.

 I opted for the money back because I didn't want to burn myself out.
 You had a certain amount of time to use the credit within, after this period you still had the credits but you needed to buy more in order to have an active subscription.

 I enjoyed the sprint a lot, and have since purchased credits twice more.
 I like that I can pick any time of day (seriously I could do a class at 2am or 11pm if I wanted to), the class sizes are small (max five people) and that there are lots of different teachers.
 The classes are interactive - there isn't really an option to just sit back and listen because the teacher will call on you to answer a question.
+I would usually book the lesson a day in advance so I could be sure that I could make it.

 I feel like during this period I improved a lot because of how much I was actually speaking French.
 Speaking French was the thing that I struggled with a lot